jpcx/ranged-date/README.md

 # ranged-date

-Converts a given string, number, or date to the number of milliseconds since the Unix epoch, provided that it can be recognized as seconds, milliseconds, or microseconds within a specified range in years from the current date.

-Useful for parsing timestampted data from external APIs.

 [![NPM](https://nodei.co/npm/ranged-date.png)](https://nodei.co/npm/ranged-date/)

+Converts a given string, number, or Date object to the number of milliseconds since the Unix epoch, provided that it can be recognized as seconds, milliseconds, or microseconds within a specified range in years from the current date.

+Useful for:
+* Parsing timestampted data from external APIs.
+* Integrating databases with mixed date formats.

 ## Getting Started